Weeks of running, chasing the tail of crack and smack, the hateful demon siblings.

 until I heard that final sound –

-This post was inspired by a heartrending post on grieving and healing mothers.
-My poem tells of an event that occurred over two years ago, and is therefore no more or less than a part of my history.
-My son was arrested and imprisoned in March 2014.
+My son was imprisoned in March 2014.
 He received a thirty month prison sentence – far less than was expected, and has since been released on licence on three occasions, only to be returned each time for infringing his licence agreement.
-He will remain in prison until September, after which time his sentence will be over.
+He left prison a free man in September 2016, having finally completed his sentence.